 “If our young people learn to befriend all, to help other people at all times, subordinate personal interest to the welfare of others, eschew violence of thought, word and action.
 I am sanguine that the attainment of universal brotherhood is possible and within our reach.
 So I wish you Godspeed.”

 - Speech: Service before Self

 - Context: Message to Pakistan boy scouts

 It is common knowledge to any student of history that Muslim, by definition, commits to living in peace.
 Everything can be achieved by mobilizing and organizing our community peacefully towards our cause.
-For this reason, there is no real impetus for violence.
 Those who try to motivate and enrage an impassioned youth towards violence are in fact damaging the prestige of Pakistan.
 History offers no respite to countries that set aside their commitments or sense of identity in favor of a seemingly less arduous course.
 Therefore we must remember that Mr. Jinnah achieved Pakistan by the might of the pen and not by the sword, an unprecedented achievement in human history.

 Read This Next

 64% of the nation is younger than 30.
 Mr. Jinnah explains how the youth must fully equip themselves with discipline, education and training.